 Each year, the PEC approves and makes available, in writing at its office and on its website, a new charter school application kit for a specified fiscal year.
 The PEC-approved application kit for a new charter for the current application cycle includes templates and attachments approved by the PEC.

-Technical Review—CSD staff will confirm whether the applicant team has met all requirements and whether the application kit contains all components required by statute, rule, and application instructions.
-An application kit will pass the technical review if:
+Technical Review—CSD staff will confirm whether the applicant team has met all requirements and whether the application contains all components required by statute, rule, and application instructions.
+An application will pass the technical review if:

 The applicant team timely submitted a Notice of Intent no later than the second Tuesday of January of the year in which an application will be filed, to the PEC and the district in which the proposed school will be located;

-The application kit contains complete information for each application component, including an Executive Summary, all completed narrative sections, and all required exhibits, attachments, appendices, including the 910B5 SEG worksheet and a five-year Budget Plan.
+The application contains complete information for each application component, including an Executive Summary, all completed narrative sections, and all required exhibits, attachments, appendices, including the 910B5 SEG worksheet and a five-year Budget Plan.

+The application provides evidence that the school timely submitted the facilities plan to the Public Schools Facilities Authority (PSFA).

+The applicant passes an initial test for plagiarism.

+Templates and attachments must not be altered from the approved content, format, and sequence.
+An application submitted for a new charter will be deemed incomplete if it contains modifications to the content, format, or sequence of the application, templates, or attachments or if it contains templates or attachments that were approved for use in a prior fiscal year.

 Failure to meet the criteria above will result in the application being deemed incomplete.
 The application will be evaluated based on the information that is included when it is submitted.

-Templates and attachments must not be altered from the approved content, format, and sequence.
-An application kit submitted for a new charter will be deemed incomplete if it contains modifications to the content, format, or sequence of the application, templates, or attachments or if it contains templates or attachments that were approved for use in a prior fiscal year.

-Applicants will receive written notification of the deficiencies not more than five business days after the submission of the application kit.
-If the application is deemed incomplete, the Applicant’s file will be closed.
-The applicant team may, within five business days of receiving the notice of an incomplete application, request a review by the PEC at its next regularly scheduled meeting.
-No new information and no additional submissions will be accepted or reviewed by the PEC or CSD.
+Applicants will receive written notification of the deficiencies not more than five business days after the submission of the application .

-Review—Applications will be evaluated and rated using the Evaluation Rubric, which is included in this document, Part A. An external peer review team will review each application.
+Review—Applications will be evaluated and rated using the PEC approved Evaluation Rubric, which is included in this document, Part A. An external peer review team will review each application.
 The review team consists of New Mexico Charter School experts who are overseen by the CSD.
-Each peer review team member will review each new charter application kit independently and thoroughly.
-Once complete, the peer review team will come together to discuss the application package and provide a consensus score, reasoning, and analysis.
-This preliminary analysis will be provided to the applicant team and the PEC.
+Each peer review team member will review each new charter application independently and thoroughly.
+Once complete, the peer review team will come together to discuss the application package and provide a consensus score, reasoning, and analysis..
 The CSD has the ability to review scores for uniformity between applications assessed at the same time and review teams reviewing applications at the same time.

-Capacity Interview—The peer review team will interview the applicant team.
-The questions are designed to determine the applicant team’s capacity to implement the charter school proposed in the application and to provide an opportunity for the applicant team to clarify any weaknesses identified in the application preliminary review.
-The Application rating and analysis, along with a rating and analysis of the Capacity Interview, will form the basis for the CSD’s analysis to the PEC.
+Capacity Interview—The peer review team will interview the applicant team members listed in the application.
+The questions are designed to determine the applicant team’s capacity to implement the charter school proposed in the application and to provide an opportunity for the applicant team to clarify any weaknesses identified in the application review.
+This interview will be recorded and made available for the PEC to view.The Application rating and analysis, along with a rating and analysis of the Capacity Interview, will form the basis for the Peer Review Analysis sent to the applicant team and the PEC.
+The Peer Review Analysis will include the names of all peer reviewers and applicant team members.
 (See Part D below.)